 The letter sparked a series of conversations, which resulted in Sir Richard Leese, Leader of Manchester City Council, asking VCSE organisations to ‘bring us your offer’ for devolution at VSNW’s conference in 2015.

 VSNW convened a ‘Day in the Future of Greater Manchester’ for VCSE organisations to begin to develop the sector’s offer in December 2015, where a shared vision was agreed of ‘eradicating inequality in a generation’s time.’

-Since then, the GM VCSE Devolution Reference Group has been formed, a partnership of eighteen VCSE organisations who are working to promote the role and involvement of the VCSE sector and communities in devolution.
+Since then, the GM VCSE Leadership Group (formerly called the Devolution Reference Group) has been formed, a partnership of eighteen VCSE organisations who are working to promote the role and involvement of the VCSE sector and communities in devolution.
 The group has been meeting since February 2016 and members are now directly inputting to H&SC workstreams in Greater Manchester.

 Greater Manchester VCSE Assembly